Multifractal wave functions of charge carriers in graphene with folded deformations, ripples or uniaxial flexural modes: analogies to the quantum Hall effect under random pseudomagnetic fields: HAMILTONIAN MODEL

 Notice how the magnitude of the disorder enters in the Dirac equation through the parameters $\bar{\beta}$ and $g$.
 While $g$ plays the role of a random local chemical potential, $\tilde{\beta}$ is a random local magnetic field.

 Eq. (\ref{eq:time-dependent schrodinger equation for both spinor components}) is a complex stochastic equation.
 Instead of solving the time-dependent problem, we consider that the deformation process is adiabatic in the time scale of the electron dynamics.
 In such a case, we can suppose that the disorder is quenched and thus $l_1$ and $l_2$ are time-independent.
 In such a case, Eq. (\ref{eq:Hamiltonian}) becomes a time-independent Hamiltonian with a spatial random potential $l(\boldsymbol{r},t)=l(\boldsymbol{r})$.
+This is the case of topographic corrugations, such as wrinkles and foldings \cite{Wei2018,Verhagen2019}.

 Returning to Eq. \eqref{eq:time-dependent schrodinger equation} becomes the time-independent Schrödinger equation $ \boldsymbol{\mathcal{\hat{H}}}_{\eta}(\boldsymbol{r}) \Psi_{\eta}(\boldsymbol{r})= E \Psi_{\eta}(\boldsymbol{r})$ and we are interested in finding the distribution of the Hamiltonian eigenvalues of $\boldsymbol{\mathcal{\hat{H}}}_{\eta}(\boldsymbol{r})$ and the wavefunctions.